-Arrangements are made in person_by the parent/guardian to the coach/sponsor of the activity.
+Arrangements are made in person by the parent/guardian to the coach/sponsor of the activity.
 A signature from the parent/guardian shall accompany the verbal request.

-Completion of the event season is required in order for the student to be eligible for a letter or other team or individual awards.
-No awards shall be given to any student suspended for the remainder of the season for Extracurricular Code violations.
+Completion of the event season is required in order for the student to be eligible for any team or individual awards.
+Seniors will be awarded a senior plaque in place of individual letters.
+Seniors who participate in a sport/activity in their senior year will be eligible to receive a senior plaque during Senior Awards Breakfast.
+No awards shall be given to any student suspended for the remainder of the season for Extracurricular Code Violations.